cloud-bulldozer/benchmark-wrapper/README.md

 These scripts are to help enable these legacy tools store their data for long term investigations.

+Note: SNAFU does not depend upon Kubernetes, so you can use run_snafu.py on a bare-metal or VM cluster without relying on Kubernetes to start/stop pods.
+So if you need your benchmark to collect data for both Kubernetes and non-Kubernetes environments, develop in SNAFU and then write ripsaw benchmark to integrate with Kubernetes.

 ## What workloads do we support?

 | Workload                       | Use                    | Status             |